This post may contain affiliate links. Please see my disclosure policy for details.

 I would highly recommend reserving your sauna experience and a table at Löyly as it gets extremely busy.
-There’s only limited places!
+There are only limited places!

-It was also super crowded and I asked the guy on reception when it gets quiet and he replied ‘never on ladies day’, so there you have it!
+It was also super crowded and I asked the guy in reception when it gets quiet and he replied ‘never on ladies’ day’, so there you have it!
 It’s a big social thing for women to chat and gossip in here.

 The building is also stunning and is of an Art Deco design, from 1928.
-There is a second floor with a sauna area that you relax in and order coffee.
+There is a second floor with a sauna area where you relax and order coffee.
 To see more about, it, click here.